Skilled litigation. Sophisticated motion practice. Your legal asset for asbestos and talc-related claims.

 a powerful (indeed, precedential) track record

-While we love the jurisdictions we call home and move gracefully within them, they are perceived by some to be plaintiff friendly.
+While we love the jurisdictions we call home, they are perceived by some to be plaintiff friendly.
 Therefore, when appropriate and beneficial for our clients, we have become known for respectfully removing cases through novel and creative motion practices.
 In fact, we represented the winning defendants in most of the seminal opinions on forum non conveniens — including the most recent opinion from a Madison County, Illinois, asbestos case, which extended the theory to the asbestos realm for the very first time.
 We also employ creative strategies to try and obtain early and complete resolutions of claims through dismissals.
 For this reason, companies will often turn to us to help them break out of a taxing pattern of expensive settlements related to alleged asbestos injuries.

 We smooth the way for “friction” and numerous other defendants facing asbestos injury claims.